GBrachetta/Parfumier/README.md

 CKEditor's scripts only load on the pages where they are required, avoiding unnecessary loading time on other pages.

 ## Deployment

+### Version Control

+Through the whole development I've used GitFlow, and by doing so I was able to isolate feature in different branches and integrated them as soon as they were finished and tested.
+Stale branches were subsequently deleted as their features proved solid after passing all testing stages.
+Over 40 branches were using during the development of this app, to ensure isolated enviroments for each of them without interfering with already functioning features.

 ### Local Development